-To ensure the maximum performance and the longest service life for the engine, remember the following:
+To ensure the maximum performance and the longest service life for the engine remember the following:

 - Read through the Operator's manual before starting to use the engine.
-Even regular users of Scania engines will get new information from the Operator's manual. - Always follow the maintenance instructions. - Read the section on safety carefully. - Read the section on cleanliness carefully. - Get to know your engine so that you know what it can do and how it works. - Always contact a workshop with qualified personnel for maintenance and repair.
+Even regular users of Scania engines will get new information from the Operator's manual. - Always follow the maintenance instructions. - Read the section on safety carefully. - Get to know your engine so that you know what it can do and how it works. - Always contact a workshop with qualified personnel for maintenance and repair.